 Dec 3, 2013 KCET

 Are you exceedingly agreeable or exceptionally conscientious?
 If so, there's a good chance you live in Utah or South Carolina.
 At least that's according to the findings of a 13-year study into American attitudes conducted by a team of researchers.

 Oct 23, 2013 Time

 I have a dream to become rich and famous.
 How will I do it?
 Easy.
 I will capture the world’s immeasurable demand for salmon marmalade.
 I believe people are willing to pay in excess of $10 a jar and I shall sell thousands upon thousands of these jars while making millions upon millions.
-Opinion
+Blog Post

 May 17, 2013 By

 Our profession is one of the few that is centered on a universal act: making plans.
 Which is to say that everyone makes plans.
 Conversely, not everyone dry cleans their own laundry or analyzes commodity markets.
 Indeed, to plan is human.
 You and I just happen to do it for a living.
-Opinion
+Blog Post

 May 2, 2013 By